fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Invokers.md

         sayHello: {
             // Configures this invoker to use the console object
             // The value of "this" should be a variable name
-            // referring to an existing object
+            // referring to an existing object ("this" must be a
+            // quoted string when used as a key, since it is a
+            // reserved keyword in Javascript)
             //
             // On the framework implentation side, the invoker uses
             // Function.prototype.apply(), hence the use of "this"